droidbaza/mock-json-plugin/README.md

     filesPath = "src/test/resources",// json responses target path }
 ```
-Next sync project and run command  `./gradlew loadMocks`
+Next sync project and run command  `gradlew loadMocks`

-This setup will load json requests specified in configs and save all json responses into /test/resources package
+This setup will load json requests specified in configs and save all json responses into target filesPath (default is src/test/resources)
 and after successful loading automatically will generate file `MockConfig.kt` witch will contains information about requests.